 WHO WE ARE

 Welcome to Skating Beyond!
-We are Tanya and Kaja, two teenage competitive synchronized ice skaters and we are on a mission!
+We are Tanya and Kaja, two teenage competitive synchronized figure skaters and we are on a mission!

 In addition, ice skating can be a very expensive sport due to the equipment needed to participate.
 This cost may be a barrier to some who want to try the sport but do not have the resources to purchase the necessary equipment.
 As a result, we have also identified the need for access to no-cost or low-cost ice skates to make our sport more accessible.